compas-dev/compas/docs/_sources/workshops/acadia2017/day1/python101.rst.txt

 https://docs.python.org/3/library/stdtypes.html#tuples

-    Tuples are immutable sequences, typically used to store collections of heterogeneous data (such as the 2-tuples produced by the enumerate() built-in).
-    Tuples are also used for cases where an immutable sequence of homogeneous data is needed (such as allowing storage in a set or dict instance).

 * Ordered collection of items.
 * Tuple items can be of any type.
 * One tuple can contain multiple types.
 * Tuples are immutable.

+From the docs:

+    Tuples are immutable sequences, typically used to store collections of heterogeneous data (such as the 2-tuples produced by the enumerate() built-in).
+    Tuples are also used for cases where an immutable sequence of homogeneous data is needed (such as allowing storage in a set or dict instance).

 .. code-block:: python